cpak125/my-dev-skills/README.md

 # MyDevSkills

-A full-stack CRUD application where users can track what developer skills they have and at what level of proficiency.
+A full-stack CRUD application where users can track what developer skills they have and at what level of proficiency and write notes for each skill.

 [Deployed App](https://my-dev-skills.herokuapp.com/)